The Witcher 3: Wild Hunt: Development

-Release
+Marketing and release

 The Witcher 3: Wild Hunt was announced in 2013, then to be released for PC, PlayStation 4, and Xbox One the following year.
 The release date was later delayed from the third quarter of 2014 to February 2015.
 After missing its planned release date of 24 February, CD Projekt Red confirmed in April that the game was released to manufacturing.
 The Witcher 3: Wild Hunt was released worldwide on 19 May 2015.
 Polish Prime Minister Ewa Kopacz and President Bronisław Komorowski visited CD Projekt Red to celebrate the launch.
 As with the second game, Warner Bros.
 Interactive Entertainment and Bandai Namco Entertainment each handled physical distribution of the game in North America and Western Europe, Australia and New Zealand respectively.
-In addition to the standard edition, players can also purchase the Collector's Edition, which includes the base game and items such as an artbook, a statue of Geralt fighting against a griffin, and a Witcher medallion.
-At E3 2019, a port for the Nintendo Switch, The Witcher 3: Wild Hunt – Complete Edition, was announced.
+In addition to the standard edition, players can also purchase the "Collector's Edition", which includes the base game and items such as an artbook, a statue of Geralt fighting against a griffin, and a Witcher medallion.
+At E3 2019, a port for the Nintendo Switch was announced.
 It was developed in cooperation with Saber Interactive, and was released on 15 October 2019.
 The port features slight graphical downgrades to compensate for the Switch's less powerful hardware, but is otherwise identical to existing versions.

 CD Projekt Red co-founder Marcin Iwiński listed three pillars that he considered integral to marketing: game quality, a "gamer-centric value proposition", and communication with fans.
 To achieve the second, The Witcher 3: Wild Hunt was marketed as "Skyrim in a Game of Thrones sauce".
 The third explained in detail the visual downgrade from earlier promotional footage to the finished product, which Iwiński thought effective.
 The logo was re-designed to make it less obvious that The Witcher 3: Wild Hunt was a sequel; the number three suggested a claw mark or mask to an audience unfamiliar with the series, while fans would recognise it as the mark of the Wild Hunt.